 High, a fragmented industry has ensured that there is widespread competition in almost all product segments.
 Currently, the domestic market is also protected by the DPCO.

 In the US, generic companies witnessed mixed growth.
-While some of the companies benefited from the low competition launches, others got impacted due to delay in approvals.
-Though there were not many blockbuster launches during the year, various companies did manage to display better growth.
+While some of the companies benefited from low competition launches, others got impacted by delay in approvals.
+Though there were not many blockbuster launches during the year, there were just a handful companies that displayed robust performance.
 On the other hand, Indian companies having presence in emerging markets were too impacted.
 The currencies of major countries witnessed sharp depreciation, leading to poor realisations.
 Further, slowdown in some countries impacted their growth.
 Over and above, the companies also witnessed pressures owing to slower approval rate.
 This was seen in regions of Latin America.

-The IPM size is expected to grow to US$ 85 bn by 2020.
-The growth in Indian domestic market will be boosted by increasing consumer spending, rapid urbanization, increasing healthcare insurance and so on.
+The IPM size is expected to grow at 9-12% CAGR between 2013-18.
+The growth in Indian domestic market will be boosted by increasing consumer spending, rapid urbanization, increasing healthcare insurance, drugs and so on.
 On the global front, the IPM is ranked 13th in terms of value.
 Owing to robust growth, its ranking is expected to improve to 11th position by 2018.

 The life style segments such as cardiovascular, anti-diabetes, anti-depressants and anti-cancers will continue to be lucrative and fast growing owing to increased urbanisation and change in lifestyle patterns.
 Going forward, better growth in domestic sales will depend on the ability of companies to align their product portfolio towards these chronic therapies (cardiovascular,anti-diabetes,anti-depressants and anti-cancer)as these diseases are on the rise.

 In various global markets, the government has been taking several cost effective measures in order to bring down healthcare expenses.
 Thus, governments are focusing on speedy introduction of generic drugs into the market.
 This too will benefit Indian pharma companies.
-However, despite this huge promise, intense competition and consequent price erosion would continue to remain a cause for concern.
-Over and above this, following GMP will be an important criteria for companies in order to grow in the global markets.
+However, despite promising outlook, intense competition and consequent price erosion would continue to remain a cause for concern.
+Over and above this, following GMP will be an important criterion for companies in order to grow in the global markets.